 Get Medical Care Delivered

 If your symptoms are severe or persistent, or you are more vulnerable to serious infection, you may need further treatment.
 People should seek medical care if they have any of the following symptoms:

 Tests may be performed on a stool sample to find out the exact cause of your symptoms and antibiotics may be prescribed if the results show you have a bacterial infection.
 In some cases, you may need to be admitted to the hospital for a few days so that you can be monitored and given fluids intravenously (directly into a vein).

 If you suspect that you or a loved one has an extreme case of food poisoning, rather than scheduling an appointment at your local emergency room (ER), turn to the experts at DispatchHealth for advanced in-home medical care.
-The professional medical team that travels to your home consists of either a physician assistant or nurse practitioner, along with an EMT-level trained medical technician and on-call physician.
-Arriving with full-service kits that contain 70 percent of the tools found in a traditional ER—ranging from blood tests to IVs—our providers can administer treatments for both common and complex ailments, including severe dehydration.
+The professional medical team that travels to your home consists of either a physician assistant or nurse practitioner, along with an EMT-level trained DispatchHealth medical technician (DHMT) and on-call physician.
+Arriving with full-service kits that contain nearly all the tools found in a traditional ER—ranging from blood tests to IVs—our providers can administer treatments for both common and complex ailments, including severe dehydration.

 Contact DispatcHealth via phone, mobile app, or online to schedule an in-home medical evaluation.
 We’ll arrive at your home within a few hours.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.